ppichier/matcha/README.md

 # Matcha

-This project is about  creating a dating website
+This project is about  creating a dating website.
+A user will be able to register, connect, fill his/her profile, search and look into the profile of other users, chat with those that "liked" back and more !

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites